 This section is used to record your details.
 In completing this form you are the applicant for the burial.
-Please see guidance note on "Legal right to apply for a burial", for information on who can apply.
-Applicants must be 16 years of age or older on the date the deceased died to apply for the burial.
-Applicants may be under the age of 16 if they are the parent of the child who has died, however, you may wish to seek the support of a parent or guardian if you feel it would be helpful.
+Please see guidance note on "Legal right to apply for a burial" on who can apply.
+Applicants must be 16 years of age to apply for the burial.
+Applicants may be under the age of 16 if they are the parent of the stillborn baby; however, you may wish to seek the support of a parent or guardian if you feel it would be helpful.
+If you are completing the form on behalf of a health authority, please use the business address and contact details.

 Title

 Full name

 Address

 Postcode

 Telephone number

 Email address

-Relationship to the deceased
+Relationship to stillborn baby